csci-1301/csci-1301.github.io/docs/getting_help.md

     - I typically see discord notifications first, so feel free to ping me [there](http://discordapp.com/users/434479500953124865).
 Email I will see but not as fast.
 Teams doesn't like to send me notifications.
     - Office hours are Monday and Wednesday, 4:30-6:30pm.
     - I'm a computer science major towards the end of my degree, and I'm always happy to see new computer science students and their different approaches to solving problems.

-Jason Weeks:
-~
-    - <jaweeks@augusta.edu>
-    - Responsible for Section B's lab
-    - May also be present for Section C's lab
-    - The best way to contact me is via email or through [Discord](http://discordapp.com/users/269850129022976000).
-I'm fairly active on both, so I should get back to you pretty quickly there.
-I almost never check Teams and it doesn't send me notifications, so I will likely miss any messages there.
-    - My office hours are as follows (all are at UH 129):
-        - Tuesday: 1:00pm - 5:00pm
-        - Thursday: 3:00pm - 5:00pm
-        - Friday: 9:00am - 12:00pm
-    - I'm a fourth year Computer Science major, Math minor and a UCA for over two years now.
-I can't wait to help out another semester of 1301 students learn to code!

-Samuel Bailey:
-~
-    - <sambailey@augusta.edu>
-    - Responsible for Section A's lab.
-    - Also present during Section C and D's labs.
-    - The best way to reach me is through my discord [Discord](http://discordapp.com/users/233045391325528064) and email.
-I check both very often.
-I use   Teams sometimes, but the other two are the best way to reach me.
-    - My office hours are currently undecided.
-I am waiting till I finalize other stuff before I put them in stone.
-    - I am a IT student.
-I enjoy video games, reading books such as Brandon Sanders Mistborn, and I run the TTPRG Pathfinder 2e in my spare time.

 Brandon Wilburn:
 ~